 Parents are entitled to a dependency exemption for each child they support.
 A dependency exemption works just like a tax deduction: It reduces your taxable income so you end up paying less income tax.
 The exemption amount is adjusted each year for inflation.
-For tax year 2016, the exemption amount is $4,000 subject to a phase-out for high income taxpayers.
+For tax year 2017 and 2016, the exemption amount is $4,050 subject to a phase-out for high income taxpayers.
 See the IRS website for more information.

 What happens to the dependency exemption when parents divorce?
 As a general rule, the custodial parent gets the entire exemption.
 Parents cannot split the exemption between them.